bbauska/TUMx-DWAPNx/README.md

 interested in JavaScript and its application that we started giving a course at our university.
-You might have even heard about our course as it made international headlines when we worked with our students to develop \"A Song of Ice and Data\", a web app that uses data about the Game of Thrones books and TV show.
-We had a lot of fun working on this project and hope you will enjoy learning web app development using JavaScript, while working on the Game of Thrones project we assigned for this course.
+You might have even heard about our course as it made international headlines when we worked with our students to develop &quot;A Song of Ice and Data&quot;, a web app that uses data about the Game of Thrones books and TV show.
+We had a lot of fun working on this project and hope you will enjoy learning web app development using JavaScript, while working on the Game of Thrones project we assigned for this course.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 03 covered in this module (04) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">